 The rest of the group can have the bacon sandwich as their favorite, but I think the East End food tour saved the best for last.
 Pizza East is set in a former tea warehouse in Shoreditch and has a modern, hipster feel to it.
 No London foodie experience is complete without a cup of tea (with milk, of course) and cake.
 And boy, does Pizza East know how to do cake!
 We each receive a slice of the most amazingly rich and delicious salted chocolate caramel tart, which left me satisfied and on a bit of a sugar high.

 I can’t give away all of Eating Europe’s secrets, this was one of the most interesting tours in London!
 I can tell you that we also had delicious curry in an area of town incorrectly classified as Indian, heard cheesy jokes while tasting some delicious fromage at a shop that provides cheese to Buckingham Palace, and found out where to find the best beigel (not bagel!) that is as smooth as a baby’s bum.
-Whether you live here or are following a whirlwind London itinerary, I think everyone should book an East End Food Tour for yourself next time you’re in London.
+Whether you live here or are following a whirlwind London itinerary, I think everyone should book an East End Food Tour!

 I also went on a Twilight Trastevere Tour in Rome where we had a cocktail party in a 2,000 year old wine cellar eating a dish created from Julius Caesar’s chef’s recipe.
 I can attest to the high level of fun across their tours!